lucascorrea/SCFacebook/README.markdown

-The SCFacebook is a simple and cleaner to use the api [Facebook-ios-sdk] (https://github.com/facebook/facebook-ios-sdk) with Blocks.
+The SCFacebook 3.0 is a simple and cleaner to use the api [Facebook-ios-sdk] (https://github.com/facebook/facebook-ios-sdk) with Blocks.

+Facebook SDK 3.18 for iOS

 ![SCFacebook Demo](http://www.lucascorrea.com/Git/SCFacebookDemo.gif)